 Sarah Vickery is an artist and creativity coach from Godalming.
-Sarah runs a Cartoon Club for Kids and Discover Your inner Cartoonist for adults online.
+Sarah runs a Cartoon Club for Kids and Discover.

 Each week there’s a new cartooning challenge to spark the imagination.
-The online class is very similar to a live class.
-You will see Sarah, her drawing board and fellow students in our online classroom.
+The online class is very similar to my live class.
+You will see me, my drawing board and fellow students in our online classroom.
 You can ask questions, get feedback and share your work too.
-You just need your sketchbook or paper and pencils and a black fine liner and a few colours if you like.
+You just need your sketchbook or paper, pencil, black fineliner and a few colours.

 Cartoon Club for Kids - Ages 8 - 12 (1 hour)

 Saturday 3pm GMT

 Cartoon Club Junior - Ages 6 - 7 (30 min)